highcharts/highcharts/docs/accessibility/patterns-and-contrast.md

 The default palette of Highcharts is designed with accessibility in mind, so that any two neighbor colors are tested for different types of color blindness.
 In addition to that, there are a few ways to increase contrast, both for the visually impaired or for grayscale prints, but also for the charts to be more readable in general.

-Keep in mind that you should not rely on color alone to convey information in the chart.
+Keep in mind that you should not rely on color alone to provide information in the chart.
 Consider using data labels and/or the series-label module in addition.

 ## Examples
 Below you will see some examples of different ways to increase contrast.